bem-site/bem-method/articles/start-with-project-stub/start-with-project-stub.en.md

 Blocks are our building materials for each page.
 You can use the already created blocks from the libraries or create a new one by yourself.

 Every block can be implemented in the following technologies: `css`/`styl`, `js`, `bemhtml`, `deps.js`, `bemjson.js`.
-We will call them **block's implementation technology files**.
+We will call them **block implementation technology files**.

-Blocks' implementation sets are stored in one directory called **redefinition level**.
+Blocks implementation sets are stored in one directory called **redefinition level**.

 [Project structure](https://bem.info/method/filesystem/) presumes that all newly created and redefined blocks are stored in a `desktop.blocks` directory.
-The web pages' blocks and all blocks that are mentioned in BEMJSON declarations are stored in a `desktop.bundles` directory.
+The web pages blocks and all blocks that are mentioned in BEMJSON declarations are stored in a `desktop.bundles` directory.

 ## Step-by-step